deepstreamIO/deepstream.io-website/content/docs/server/valve-permissions/index.md

 - `read` reading a record's data
 - `delete` deleting a record
 - `listen` listen for other clients subscribing to a record
+- `notify` whether or not the client can notify of records updated directly in database

 ### event
 - `publish` sending events